Garmin Forerunner 245 vs. 745: Which Should You Pick?

 Otherwise, if you’re looking for triathlon features, more in-depth biking and pool swim capabilities, or real-time elevation tracking, the Forerunner 745 is a better fit.

-Because I do the ocassional open water swimming, I’d personally go for the FR745 between these two options.
-It is extremely pricey however, so if you do need a less expensive watch that tracks open water swimming and triathlon, I’d actually recommend the $200 COROS PACE 2 (my personal watch is actually the COROS APEX, but it’s an older model, so I’m waiting until a refresh to recommend it again).
+Because I do the occasional open water swimming, I’d personally go for the FR745 between these two options.
+It is extremely pricey however, so if you do need a less expensive watch that tracks open water swimming and triathlon, I’d actually recommend the $200 COROS PACE 2 or $400 APEX 2.

 That said, Garmin does have more lifestyle and everyday fitness features.
 So while I love COROS for its value and great battery life, it’s not everyone’s cup of tea.
 You can read more in my COROS vs. Garmin comparison, as I’ve actually been part of both ecosystems.